ManageXR/mxr-unity-sdk/README.md

 Go to your Unity project path/Packages/manifest.json
 Add `"com.mxr.unity.sdk" : https://github.com/managexr/mxr-unity-sdk.git#upm` under the `dependencies` object

-Next, Copy the `Files/MightyImmersion` folder in your Unity project.
-The `Files` directory should be next to the `Assets` like in this repository with the `MightyImmersion` directory inside.
-This will allow you to test the SDK in the editor.

 ## Usage
 The SDK uses `IMXRSystem` to communicate with the system layer.
 It provides methods, events, properties to observe, query and invoke operations in the ManageXR Admin/System.